Colony of Queensland

-The Colony of Queensland was a colony of the British Empire from 1859 to 1901, when it became a State in the federal Commonwealth of Australia on 1 January 1901.
+The Colony of Queensland was a self-governing Crown colony within the British Empire that existed from 1859 until 1901.
+Queensland separated from New South Wales on 6 June 1859, and on 1 January 1901, it federated to become a state of the Commonwealth of Australia.
 At its greatest extent, the colony included the present-day State of Queensland, the Territory of Papua and the Coral Sea Islands Territory.

 History

 Nineteenth century

 In 1823, John Oxley sailed north from Sydney to inspect Port Curtis (now Gladstone) and Moreton Bay as possible sites for a penal colony.
 At Moreton Bay, he found the Brisbane River whose existence Cook had predicted, and proceeded to explore the lower part of it.
 In September 1824, he returned with soldiers and established a temporary settlement on the Redcliffe Peninsula.
 On 2 December 1824, the Moreton Bay penal settlement was transferred to the Brisbane River where the Central Business District (CBD) of Brisbane now stands.
 The name Brisbane Town was in use for the settlement since at least November 1828.

 Major Edmund Lockyer discovered outcrops of coal along the banks of the upper Brisbane River in 1825.

 In 1839, transportation of convicts ceased, culminating in the closure of the Brisbane penal settlement.
 In 1842, free settlement was permitted.
 In the same year Andrew Petrie reported favourable grazing conditions and decent forests to the north of Brisbane, which led shortly to the arrival of settlers to Fraser Island and the Cooloola coast region.

 Immigrants aboard the Artemisia arrived at the colony of Moreton Bay in 1848.

 In 1847, the Port of Maryborough was opened as a wool port.

 The first immigrant ship to arrive in Moreton Bay was the Artemisia in 1848.

 In 1857, Queensland's first lighthouse was built at Cape Moreton.